 - Danish (p.
-12)
+11)

 - Finnish (p.
 12)

 - Icelandic (p.
 12)

 - Old Norse (p.
 12)

 - Norwegian (p.
 12)

 - Swedish (p.
 12)

 Scandinavian

-Expand all course descriptions [+]Collapse all course descriptions [-] SCANDIN R5A Reading and Composition 4 Units
+Expand all course descriptions [+]Collapse all course descriptions [-]

-Terms offered: Fall 2021, Spring 2021, Fall 2020 Reading and composition in connection with the representation of Scandinavia by outsiders and insiders.
-Satisfies the first half of the Reading and Composition requirement.
-Reading and Composition: Read More [+] Rules & Requirements

-Prerequisites: Satisfaction of the Entry Level Writing Requirement

-Requirements this course satisfies: Satisfies the first half of the Reading and Composition requirement

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week

-Summer: 6 weeks - 8 hours of lecture per week

-Additional Details

-Subject/Course Level: Scandinavian/Undergraduate

-Grading/Final exam status: Final exam not required.

-Reading and Composition: Read Less [-]

-SCANDIN R5B Reading and Composition 4 Units
+SCANDIN R5A Reading and Composition 4 Units

-Terms offered: Fall 2021, Summer 2021 8 Week Session, Summer 2021 First 6 Week Session
+Terms offered: Fall 2022, Spring 2022, Fall 2021

 Reading and composition in connection with the representation of Scandinavia by outsiders and insiders.
+Satisfies the first half of the

+Reading and Composition requirement.

+Reading and Composition: Read More [+] Rules & Requirements Prerequisites: Satisfaction of the Entry Level Writing Requirement Requirements this course satisfies: Satisfies the first half of the Reading and Composition requirement Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer: 6 weeks - 8 hours of lecture per week Additional Details Subject/Course Level: Scandinavian/Undergraduate Grading/Final exam status: Final exam not required.
+Reading and Composition: Read Less [-] SCANDIN R5B Reading and Composition 4 Units Terms offered: Summer 2022 First 6 Week Session, Summer 2022 Second 6 Week Session, Spring 2022 Reading and composition in connection with the representation of Scandinavia by outsiders and insiders.
 Satisfies the second half of the Reading and Composition requirement.
+Reading and Composition requirement.

 Reading and Composition: Read More [+]

 Rules & Requirements

-Prerequisites: Previously passed an R_A course with a letter grade of Cor better.
+Prerequisites: Previously passed an R_A course with a letter grade of C-or better.
 Previously passed an articulated R_A course with a letter grade of C- or better.
 Score a 4 on the Advanced Placement Exam in English Literature.
 Score a 4 or 5 on the Advanced Placement Exam in English Language and Composition.
 Score of 5, 6, or 7 on the International Baccalaureate Higher Level Examination in English

 Requirements this course satisfies: Satisfies the second half of the Reading and Composition requirement

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Summer: